 25-year time horizon.
 Ten communities will be particularly vulnerable to flooding in the next 25 years, assuming a Future Without Action, a Medium Environmental Scenario for sea level rise, and not counting the effects from future hurricane damage.
-These communities include Cocodrie; Delacroix; Grand Isle; Isle de Jean Charles; Kraemer, Lafitte, Crown Point, and Barataria; Leeville; Lower Point aux Chenes; Paradis; and Venice.
+These communities include Cocodrie; Delacroix; Grand Isle; Isle de Jean Charles; Kraemer, Lafitte, Crown Point, and Barataria; Leeville; Lower Pointe Aux Chenes; Paradis; and Venice.

 50-year time horizon.
 Eleven communities are expected to be dramatically changed by flooding in the next 50 years, assuming a Future Without Action and a Medium Environmental Scenario for sea level rise, and not counting the effects from future hurricane damage.
-These communities include Cocodrie; Delacroix; Dulac; Grand Isle; Isle de Jean Charles; Kraemer; Lafitte,Crown Point, and Barataria; Leeville; Lower Point aux Chenes; Paradis; and Venice.
+These communities include Cocodrie; Delacroix; Dulac; Grand Isle; Isle de Jean Charles; Kraemer; Lafitte, Crown Point, and Barataria; Leeville; Lower Pointe Aux Chenes; Paradis; and Venice.

-For those communities that decide to move, we will all have to work together-residents, state and local agencies, and funders-to decide how relocation should happen.
+Of course, we do not propose a "no action" future.
+Much can be done to reduce flooding risk for many of these communities through implementation of structural and nonstructural risk reduction projects.
+Nevertheless, some communities may decide to move, and we will all have to work together - residents, state and local agencies, and funders - to decide how relocation should happen.
 For example, CPRA can share detailed information on risk through its Master Plan Data Viewer and meet with communities to explain what our projections tell us about future trends.